Top Vegetables for Hypertrophy: A Guide

 What are the top vegetables for hypertrophy?

-Some of the top vegetables for hypertrophy include leafy greens such as spinach and kale, cruciferous vegetables like broccoli and Brussels sprouts, and colorful vegetables such as bell peppers and carrots.
-These vegetables are rich in nutrients that support muscle growth and recovery.
+Some of the best choices include leafy greens like spinach and kale, cruciferous vegetables such as broccoli and Brussels sprouts, root vegetables like sweet potatoes and beets, and colorful options such as bell peppers and carrots.
+Each brings a unique blend of nutrients that contribute to health and recovery.

 How do vegetables support muscle growth?